catalyst-cloud/catalystcloud-docs/source/database/managing-database.rst

 ..
 Note::

-  Support for commands using "openstack database ``user`` or ``db`` have not been added for PostgreSQL instances and will not work at this time.
+  The commands using "openstack database ``user`` or ``db`` are currently not supported for PostgreSQL instances and will not work at this time.

 .. code-block:: bash